Curious why so many leading companies are adopting headless CMS?

 -> To fully understand the Headless-CMS-concept, it is crucial to know what CMS means first.

+Instead, a headless CMS acts as a flexible content repository.
 It stores your content in a raw, unformatted state, and then distributes it through a RESTful API or GraphQL.
-This setup enables developers to use any technology to render the content on the front end, from websites to mobile apps, and even IoT devices.
-The essence of headless architecture lies in its API-first approach, which allows seamless content integration across diverse platforms.
+This makes it accessible to any front-end design and it allows developers to use any technology for presentation, from websites to mobile apps and IoT devices.

 Traditional CMS | Headless CMS | |